Franciscoborges2002/steamTrashBot/README.md

 # After all this be sure the first file you execute is npm install

--- I hope you enjoyy
+- I hope you enjoyy

+-- Made ve v0x4R1N0